 Realtor.com added a new filter that allows people to look at homes for sale based on the commuting distance to their work.

-The new search option, created in response to user feedback, is designed to help buyers understand how long it will take to drive to and from work before pulling the trigger on a home purchase, realtor.com said in a statement.
-About 85% of people in a survey of 600 users of realtor.com said they would compromise on various home features, including lot size, square footage, and style of the home, to reduce their commute time.
+The new search option, created in response to user feedback, is designed to help buyers understand how long it will take to drive to and from work before pulling the trigger on a home purchase, my realtor said in a statement.
+According to this realtor about 85% of people in a survey of 600 users of Home Selling Realtor said they would compromise on various home features, including lot size, square footage, and style of the home, to reduce their commute time.

 “Buyers would choose to save their sanity and sacrifice various home amenities in turn for a shorter commute,” realtor.com said.